 Described as “vividly colored” (The New York Times) and “exhilarating” (The Philadelphia Inquirer), Jeremy Gillʼs music has earned him residencies and fellowships with the Bogliasco Foundation (2017), Chautauqua Opera (2016), Copland House (2015), American Opera Projects (2013–14), and the MacDowell Colony (2013), as well as major grants from New Music USA (2015) and Chamber Music America (2011).
 In November 2015, Jeremy traveled to Havana, Cuba as part of a select group of composers assembled by the American Composers Forum as the first US Artist Delegation to the Havana Contemporary Music Festival, a historic trip documented by ACF and National Public Radio

 During the 2017–18 season the Harrisburg Symphony will premiere Ainulindalë, a tone poem for large orchestra based on J. R. R. Tolkienʼs creation myth from his posthumous The Silmarillion.
-The virtuoso vocal sextet Variant 6 will premiere Six Pensées de Pascal, Jeremyʼs setting of text fragments by the 17th-century polymath, in both Boston and Philadelphia.
-In New York City, Chris Grymes will premiere Jeremyʼs second clarinet sonata with Jeremy at the piano, as the highlight of a concert at National Sawdust showcasing works composed for Chris over the years.
+The virtuoso vocal sextet Variant 6 will premiere Six Pensées de Pascal, Jeremyʼs setting of text fragments by the 17th-century polymath, in New York, Boston and Philadelphia.
+Chris Grymes will premiere Jeremyʼs and everywhere the sea, a set of musical “poems” inspired by Jeremy’s recent stay at the Bogliasco Foundation in Liguria, Italy, with Jeremy at the piano, as the highlight of a concert at National Sawdust showcasing works composed for Chris over the years.
 Finally, Rubinstein Prize-winning pianist Ching-Yun Hu will premiere Fantasie-Transcription: “Wie selig sind doch die” at the National Theater in Taipei, Taiwan, and subsequently tour with the work throughout Asia, Europe, and the States.
 Among Jeremyʼs major composition projects for the 2017–18 season is a four-hand piano concerto for the Polonsky-Weiss Duo to be premiered in the fall of 2019 by the Buffalo Philharmonic under Music Director JoAnn Falletta.

 Other performances of note during the 2017–18 season include a new production of Jeremyʼs 2014 chamber opera Letters from Quebec to Providence in the Rain at the University of Alabama in Tuscaloosa, his 2009 song cycle Helian featuring baritone Jonathan Hays, with Jeremy at the piano, at the Museo dʼArte Orientale Chiossone in Genoa, Italy and at Lawrence University in Appleton, Wisconsin, as well as several performances of his 2007 piano set Book of Hours by pianist Katelyn Bouska in Philadelphia and on her concert tours in the northeast.